Virtual-World-RE/NeoGF/doltool/README.md

 # doltool.py
-**Tests for --patch-action-replay command has to be done so this command is experimental for now.**
+**Tests on -sr command and sections remapping has to be done.**

-Python3 script for manipuling dol file format.
+Python3 script for manipulating dol file format.
 This tool can stats with all informations from dol header and patch dol .text and .data using a list of write Action Replay code in an formated .ini file.
 MIT License.

 ## User manual
 Translate a virtual address into a dol offset if this was originaly mapped from data or text. virtual_address has to be in hexadecimal: 80003100